klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ::::::::::::::::

 Convert a :term:`scanfile` that was created by by :doc:`"sumo-scan all"<reference-sumo-scan>` to a new dependency database.
 If SCANFILE is a dash "-", the program expects the scanfile on stdin.
-Note that options "--db" and "--scandb" are mandatory here.
-With "--db" you specify the name of the new created :ref:`dependency database <reference-sumo-db-The-dependency-database>` file, with "--scandb" you specify the name of the scan database file.
+Note that options "--dbdir" and "--scandb" are mandatory here.
+With "--dbdir" you specify the drectory where the new created
+:ref:`dependency database <reference-sumo-db-The-dependency-database>` file is stored, with "--scandb" you specify the name of the scan database file.
 The scan database file contains information on what moduleversion can be used with what dependency version.

 convert-old OLDDB
 :::::::::::::::::